For Fans of The Expanse Who Love Romance

 Watch for these markers when you're choosing your next read:

-- A universe that stays physically real even when emotions get raw — no reality-softening as the romance deepens
+- A universe that stays physically real even when emotions get raw, with no softening of reality as the romance deepens

 - Characters who have earned reasons to keep each other at arm's length: past betrayals, conflicting loyalties, survival instincts that don't switch off